alexanderguzhva/smalltopk/article/main5.md

 Overall, `fp32hack` provides performance improvements without almost no recall loss.
 * Just for the protocol: I did not study a degenerate case of 1-dimensional data for `k=1` for `fp32hack`, maybe the recall rate is 0.9-ish there.

-## Help a beam search for `Product Residual Quantization`
+## Helping a beam search for `Product Residual Quantization`

 For `Product Residual Quantizer` training, we also need to be able to extract top `K` best `(distance, index)` key-value pairs from a longer vector of such key-value pairs, say, 4096 of ones.
-This is needed by a beam search process, which is intensively used during `PRQ` training.
+This is needed by a beam search process, which is intensively used during both `PRQ` training and populating with points (`faiss::IndexProductResidualQuantizer::add()` function).

 The solution is straighforward and similar to the previous one: use a sorting network that operates on SIMD registers.
 * Initialize a sorting network, which tracks `M` best in every SIMD lane (across `M` SIMD registers for distances and `M` ones for indices),